Size

 This dog is eligible to join our foster-to-adopt program.
 Please email fostertoadopt@socialteesnyc.org with the animal’s name in the subject line if you are interested!
 Want to straight up adopt?
 Submit an adoption application at socialteesnyc.org

-Level of dog ownership experience needed:BEGINNER: This means we predict this dog will be low on the challenge scale due to its breed/age combo.
+Level of dog ownership experience required:BEGINNER – “Beginner” doesn’t necessarily mean easy as all dogs will require time, work, and patience, but we predict this dog will be low on the challenge scale because of their breed/age combo.
 Potentially a good fit for someone who has relevant dog care experience (fostering, dog sitting) and is looking to adopt their first pup.

 PLEASE NOTE: We cannot guarantee any breed mix, exact age, or full grown size (if the dog is under a year old).
-We do our best with very educated guesses though!
+We do our best with very educated guesses.

 This animal is not at the Social Tees office, all are in foster homes.